Contamination in Some Vegan Proteins and What to Choose Instead

 You may have heard that certain brands of vegan protein powders have recently been found to have high levels of toxicants including lead, arsenic, and cadmium in laboratory tests.
 And perhaps you’ve also heard that you shouldn’t be too worried about vegan protein powder contaminants.
-But we here at Nuzest think that the public SHOULD be concerned about contaminants in vegan protein.
+But we here at Nuzest think that the public SHOULD be concerned about contamination in some vegan proteins.
 There have indeed been genuine issues with specific types of plant proteins containing excessive levels of heavy metals and chemical compounds.

 But it is important to appreciate that this risk occurs whether or not a plant protein is certified organic, because the sources of the contamination are from the soil, the air and the manufacturing process.
 They are not linked to the method of production or whether or not pesticides or artificial fertilizers are used.

 However, there are vegan proteins that are truly “clean” and very low in heavy metals, contaminants and other nasties.
 Let’s take a closer look at what you should look for when selecting a “clean” vegan protein.

 We demand the highest quality and standards at every stage of the production process, from the source of our peas, to the extraction process of the isolate, to the levels of lectin in our isolate and the testing we use to reassure ourselves it’s a clean vegan protein source.

 Our pea protein isolate comes from sustainably-cultivated European golden peas grown in Northern France.
 They are grown in soils that do not have high natural contents of heavy metals.
 Nor is the environment (air, water, soil) contaminated in any other way.